jupyterlab/jupyterlab/docs/source/getting_started/overview.rst

 --------

 JupyterLab is the next-generation web-based user interface for Project Jupyter.
+The beta release series of JupyterLab is stable for daily use.

 JupyterLab enables you to work with documents and activities such as notebooks, text editors, terminals, and custom components in a flexible, integrated, and